Gastroenterology is a unique field, so the advice you receive needs to be equally specialised.

-We’ve developed this collection of analysis, statistics and case studies from our extensive library to give you a view of the current claims landscape within gastroenterology.
+We’ve developed this collection of analysis, statistics and case studies from our extensive library to give you a view of the current claims landscape for your specialty.

 Most cases reported to Medical Protection relate to elective procedures undertaken